ShazRasheed13/TDDExamples/README.md

 # TDD Example questions
 Problem 1: FizzBuzz
-Objective: Write a program that prints numbers from 1 to 100.
-But for multiples of 3, print "Fizz" instead of the number, and for multiples of 5, print "Buzz."
+Objective: Write a program that takes a number input and for multiples of 3, print "Fizz" instead of the number, and for multiples of 5, print "Buzz."
 For numbers which are multiples of both 3 and 5, print "FizzBuzz."

 Steps: